Updated 2026 Regulations Airbnb Booking.com

 VFT (Vivienda con Fines Turísticos)

-Property for Tourist Purposes — the specific license type used in Andalusia (Costa del Sol, Granada, Seville, etc.).
+Property for Tourist Purposes — the specific licence type used in Andalusia (Costa del Sol, Granada, Seville, etc.).

 HUT (Habitatge d'Ús Turístic)

-Tourist Use Housing — the license type used in Catalonia (Barcelona, Costa Brava, etc.).
+Tourist Use Housing — the licence type used in Catalonia (Barcelona, Costa Brava, etc.).

 ETV (Estancia Turística en Viviendas)

-Tourist Stay in Dwellings — the license type used in the Balearic Islands (Mallorca, Ibiza, Menorca).
+Tourist Stay in Dwellings — the licence type used in the Balearic Islands (Mallorca, Ibiza, Menorca).

 SES.HOSPEDAJES